 The Code contributed significantly to the harmonisation of national arms export control policies and its principles and criteria have been officially subscribed to by a number of third countries.

-On 23 June 2003 the Council adopted Common Position 2003/468/CFSP on the Control of arms brokering aimed at regulating arms brokering.
-The Common Position establishes a set of provisions to be implemented through national legislation, requiring the Member States to take all the necessary measures to control brokering activities on their territory or carried out by their nationals.
+On 23 June 2003 the Council adopted Common Position 2003/468/CFSPon the control of arms brokering.
+The Common Position establishes provisions to be implemented through national legislation, requiring Member States to regulate brokering activities on their territory or carried out by their nationals.
 In particular, it requires Member States to subject brokering transactions to licence applications, to establish a system for the exchange of information on brokering activities, and to establish adequate sanctions for effective enforcement.